 If you are not sure where to seek advising, contact your academic college.
 When requesting to meet with an advisor, specify what topics you wish to discuss to ensure that you are directed to the appropriate individual.
 Advising at the University of Maryland is normally a combination of professional and faculty advisors.
 Please check your individual college to find out whom you need to see for academic advising.

-The information below provide you wiyth an opportunity to learn more about how an advisor can support you in these key areas.
+An advisor can support you in these key areas.

 Advisors assist students in developing an academic and career plan, monitor students in the major, and discuss how a course of study fits a particular academic or career interest.
 Advisors answer questions concerning a specific academic concern, such as problems with a particular class, and guide students through the registration process, including providing information on various registration blocks and what needs to be done to remove them.

 Advisors assist students in obtaining support from other offices of the University.
-This includes informing students about possible scholarships or fellowships, and referring students to academic support units that provide tutoring or workshops on study skills, time management, and stress management.
+This includes informing students about possible scholarships or fellowships and referring students to academic support units that provide tutoring or workshops on study skills, time management, and stress management.
 They may recommend that students seek counseling for stress, addictions, or trauma that may be affecting their academic work.
 Advisors inform students with physical and learning disabilities of the support available to them.
 They also encourage students to enrich their experiences by becoming involved on campus via social, political, academic, ethnic/cultural, sport and/or recreational student organizations and activities.

 Some advisors are able to provide information on all of the above.
 Others specialize in a particular topic or area of concern.
 For example, a college/department may have a specific career advisor or study abroad coordinator.
 Students in upper level courses are often advised by faculty members who can assist with graduate school and career issues.